-- 4.6.3.1 The greatest proportion of harbour seal in the UK is found in Scotland, particularly on the west coast and Northern Isles (Figure 4.30), however the largest proportion of harbour seal in England is on the east coast of England in The Wash and this population has been monitored since the 1960's (SCOS, 2015).
-Approximately 30% of European harbour seal are found in UK waters, with 16% of this proportion located within England (SCOS 2015).
-SCOS (2015) reported an abundance of 40,414 (approximately 95% CI 33,106 to 55,029) for harbour seal in the UK in 2014 Observed declines in harbour seal numbers from 2000 has led to an increase in survey effort by SMRU.
+- 4.6.3.1 Approximately 30% of European harbour seal are found in UK waters, with 16% of this proportion located within England (SCOS 2016).
+SCOS (2016) reported an abundance of 43,300 (approximately 95% CI 35,500 to 59,000) for harbour seal in the UK in 2015.
+Observed declines in harbour seal numbers from 2000 has led to an increase in survey effort by SMRU.
 Counts are made during harbour seal moult (August) when the largest proportion of animals are on land and therefore visible to be counted, however counts must be corrected for the proportion of animals that will be at-sea.
-Results indicate that 72% of the population will be hauled out and therefore be available to be counted during normal survey periods (SCOS, 2011).
+Results indicate that 72% of the population will be hauled out and therefore be available to be counted during moult survey periods (SCOS, 2011).
 Despite the historic declines due to outbreaks of the phocine distemper virus (PDV) in 1988 and 2002, the population has been gradually increasing and recent estimates indicate that the total east coast population has recovered to pre-epidemic levels.
-However due to 80% of the harbour seal population being present in Scotland showing a severe decline, the assessment of overall population trend for harbour seal in the UK is decreasing (SCOS, 2015). - 4.6.3.2 The densest concentration of haul-out sites along the North Sea UK coastline is found in The Wash in East Anglia (SMRU, 2004).
+However due to 80% of the harbour seal population being present in Scotland showing a severe decline, the assessment of overall population trend for harbour seal in the UK is decreasing (SCOS, 2016). - 4.6.3.2 The densest concentration of haul-out sites along the North Sea UK coastline is found in The Wash in East Anglia (SMRU, 2004).
 In The Wash, harbour seal haul out during June and July to give birth to pups and to breed, and also during the August moult.
-The Wash and North Norfolk Coast SAC is home to the largest breeding colony of harbour seal in the UK, and hosts 7% of the total UK population of this species. - 4.6.3.3 A total of 147 harbour seal were recorded during the three years of monthly boat-based surveys of the Hornsea Zone plus 10 km buffer, with a mean group size of 1.01.
-This accounted for 1.87% all of marine mammals sightings across all surveys. - 4.6.3.4 Modelled surface density estimates for harbour seal are shown in Figure 4.34.
+The Wash and North Norfolk Coast SAC is home to the largest breeding colony of harbour seal in the UK, and hosts 7% of the total UK population of this species. - A total of 147 harbour seals were recorded during the three years of monthly boat-based surveys of the 4.6.3.3 Hornsea Zone plus a 10 km buffer, with a mean group size of 1.01.
+This accounted for 1.87% all of marine mammals sightings across all surveys. - 4.6.3.4 Modelled surface density estimates for harbour seal are shown in Figure 4.36.
 The highest harbour seal densities were in the southwest region of the former Hornsea Zone and no animals were recorded in the northeast region of the former Hornsea Zone (i.e. in the area coinciding with the Hornsea Three array area).
-The relative mean densities within the former Hornsea Zone plus 10 km buffer was 0.018 animals km-2.
-The mean number of animals estimated to occur offshore within the former Hornsea Zone plus 10 km buffer, is 167.2 individuals. - 4.6.3.5 Harbour seal numbers during August haul-out surveys have remained relatively stable at Donna Nook, Blakeney Point and Scroby Sands, however there has been a recent increase in The Wash.
-Table 4.4 and Figure 4.32 present data provided by Callan Duck, SMRU, 2017.
+The relative mean densities within the former Hornsea Zone plus a 10 km buffer was 0.018 animals km-2.
+The mean number of animals estimated to occur offshore within the former Hornsea Zone plus a 10 km buffer, is 167.2 individuals. - 4.6.3.5 Harbour seal numbers during August haul-out surveys have remained relatively stable at Donna Nook, Blakeney Point and Scroby Sands, however there has been a recent increase in The Wash.
+Table 4.9 and Figure 4.35 present data provided by Callan Duck, SMRU, 2017.

-Figure 4.31: Tracks of the 23 harbour seal which were tagged in The Wash.
+Figure 4.34: Tracks of the 23 harbour seals which were tagged in The Wash in 2012.
 Each seal is represented by a different colour.